 BAT MONITORING EFFORTS

 Wentz provided information on an EDO pilot study performing acoustic surveys for Northern Long-eared Bats (NLEB) and Tricolored Bats (TCB) on four Program complexes in 2024.
 This early effort documented no NLEB or TCB at the survey locations.
 Calls collected were identified as Big Brown Bat, Eastern Red Bat, Evening Bat, Hoary Bat, and Silver Haired Bat.
 Walters asked if survey methods line up with USFWS survey guidelines?
 Wentz said yes.
 Rabbe asked if EDO submitted a survey plan for this study prior to implementation?
 Henry said not for 2024 as that was not available on FWS site at the time, but plan for 2025 will be submitted.
 Rabbe suggested the EDO submit data that met minimum survey requirements via NA Bat.
 Those data would then go into the Service’s database.
 Henry pointed out that the survey guidelines were developed for the Indiana bat with stringent weather requirements that are difficult to meet in this area (wind specifically).
 She asked if there are any plans to review or revise those guidelines to make them more attainable for this region and reduce loss of effort and data?
 Rabbe agreed and suggested Wentz ask that question of Mitch Renteria at USFWS to see if the Service has any plans to revise.
 Wentz said placing more detectors in a location might help.
 Henry said we have made changes to our protocol for 2025 to address the loss of detector nights due to weather conditions.
 She also asked what to do with the data collected on nights that did not meet minimum requirements.
 In 2024 we analyzed all the data regardless of weather conditions.
 Those data are in Table 2 (they have not been filtered to include data only from valid detector nights).
 Why spend the time to analyze if not going to count?
 She is unclear from reading the guidelines what to do with these data.
 Rabbe asked if filtering the data to include only valid detector nights would have resulted in a change in the species detected (ex. silver haired bat might not have been detected)?
 Henry said we don’t know but can find out for 2024 data.
 For next year though we may not analyze data from non-valid detector nights at all.
-Wentz said silver haired bata are very similar to big brown bats in their call structure, so might have been why they show up at all on this list.
+Wentz said silver haired bats are very similar to big brown bats in their call structure, so might have been why they show up at all on this list.